nilsonrossi/django-bpmn-engine/doc/bpmn/tasks.rst

 ----------

-In this example, we'll model a customer selecting a product to illustrate the basic task types that can be used with SpiffWorkflow.
+In this example, we'll model a customer selecting a product to illustrate the basic task types that can be used with py_bpmn_engine.

 We'll be using the following files from `spiff-example-cli <https://github.com/sartography/spiff-example-cli>`_.